 Methyl paraben, ethyl paraben, propyl paraben, butyl paraben.
 Take special care with isopropyl paraben and isobutyl paraben

-Mineral oils (or paraffins) are cheap substitutes for your use of expensive vegetable, cosmetic oils.
-They ensure a smooth skin feeling and seal the skin surface.
-For example, while the blueberry seed oil we use is full of vitamins, antioxidants and microbiological nutrients, the aforementioned petrochemical products are cheap substitutes with no long-term effects.
+Mineral oils or paraffins are cheap substitutes for your use of expensive vegetable, cosmetic oils.
+They make the skin feel smooth and seal the surface of the skin.
+For example, while the blueberry seed oil we use is full of vitamins, antioxidants and microbiological nutrients, the aforementioned petrochemical products are cheap substitutes with no long-term effects.g.

 How do mineral oils work?

 Alcohols are used to preserve cosmetics and as antibacterial protection against possible germs.
-Especially in natural cosmetics, since numerous classic preservatives are prohibited, very high concentrations of harmful alcohol are often found.
-A distinction must be made between the "bad" alcohols mentioned here and good ones - the so-called fatty and wax alcohols such as the cetearyl alcohol we use - the latter are nourishing and not harmful to the skin.
+Especially in natural cosmetics, since numerous classic preservatives are forbidden here, very high concentrations of harmful alcohol are often found.
+A distinction must be made between the "bad" alcohols mentioned here and the good so-called fatty and wax alcohols such as the cetearyl alcohol we use, for example: the latter are caring for the skin and not harmful.h.

 How do alcohols work?

 Alcohol has an antibacterial effect, but it also dries out and irritates the skin.
 In high concentrations, it destroys the skin's own sebum layer.
-Some of the "bad" alcohols listed here are also denatured by phthalates: These are extremely harmful chemical softeners for the skin, which can damage and get into the blood if they come into frequent contact.
+Some of the "bad" alcohols listed here are also denatured by phthalates: These are extremely harmful chemical softeners for the skin, which can damage the skin with frequent contact and get into the blood.

-Emulsifiers are generally necessary in every cream, since water and fat are combined with one another by an emulsifier and could otherwise not be permanently mixed.
+Emulsifiers are fundamentally necessary in every cream, as water and fat are linked by an emulsifier and otherwise could not be mixed permanently.

 How do emulsifiers work?